pklone/ASE-project/README.md

 - change `doc` in `docs`
 - add http status codes to openAPI and to the python code
 - change roll random technique (?)
+- change deploy to limit docker container
+- add locust on docker compose for deploy
+- fix roll workflow on locust